 The Bad: I'm still paying $262,693 in fees based on my existing portfolio largely due to a Fidelity Blue Chip Growth Fund that has a 0.74% expense ratio vs. 0.35% or lower for similar Vanguard Funds.
 We should all run the mutual fund fee analyzer on our 401Ks and see where we can optimize.

-Conclusion: A little effort goes a long way.
-When you combine multiple improvements to your portfolio (increased contribution, increased employer match, and 1% increase in annual growth), you end up with explosive long term results.
-Let’s cut the $2,429,266 in half due to inflation to account for today’s dollars.
-We get $1,214,633.
-Take 20% tax and we’re left with $971,706 in buying power.
 I can live comfortably for the next 11-20 years just off my 401K.
-Unfortunately, I plan to live longer than age 72-80, which means the 401k is still not enough or I have to cut down on my lifestyle.
+Unfortunately, I plan to live longer than age 72-80.
+This means the 401k is still not enough or I have to cut down on my lifestyle.

-We aren't Warren Buffet or Bernie Madoff, so 7% will have to do to account for large double digit returns and losses throughout the years.
-Remember, it's still better to be conservative in a Blue Sky scenario because you don't want to come up short in retirement.
+We aren't Warren Buffet.
+Therefore, 7% will have to do to account for large double digit returns and losses throughout the years.
+Remember, it's still better to be conservative in a Blue Sky scenario.
+You don't want to come up short in retirement.

 The Blue Sky scenario leads to an amount 2.5X greater than the base case scenario.
 Furthermore, we'll probably earn at least $30,000 a year in Social Security.
 Note that you can contribute up to $51,000 in your self employed 401K up to 25% of profits.

 The Bad: $647,216 in fees is an incredible amount that equates to 10% of my entire 401K balance.
 Think what you can do with $647,216?
-I'm imagining a $147,000 Range Rover 2013 Super Charger with $500,000 left over to go on 10 world cruises!
+I'm imagining a $147,000 Range Rover Super Charger with $500,000 left over to go on 10 world cruises!
 Even a half percent in fees really drags down returns over time.

 Conclusion: Maxing out our 401K, working for a company until 65, and doing due diligence on our investments pays off big time.
-A lot of folks hop around firms, resulting in a temporary stoppage of compounding and contributions since it takes a while for shares to vest.
+A lot of folks hop around firms.
+This results in a temporary stoppage of compounding and contributions since it takes a while for shares to vest.

 1) Take a proactive step in analyzing your portfolio.
 If you don't have any idea what you are investing in, how much in fees you are paying, and how much you have, it's hard to build wealth.